JosephAbbey/PAPICompetition-LostProperty/README.md

         - id    : INT
         - name  : STRING

-    Me and Joseph's hacky solution to name duplication while accounting for unused rows and fragmented IDs:
+    Ben and Joseph's hacky solution to name duplication while accounting for unused rows and fragmented IDs:

     ```
     +------+-------------+----+